Now, let's get the trains running properly

 Just 50% of services arrived on time last year, which is a record for poor UK rail performance

-Now (2nd January), Grant Shapps, the transport secretary, is set to do a Grinch on the chief culprit, Northern Rail.
-Interviewed by the BBC he deplored the “completely unacceptable” service after two years of pathetic performance, poor communication and what appears a species of haughty arrogance from the company’s management.
+Grant Shapps, the transport secretary, earlier in the month, said on the BBC he deplored the “completely unacceptable” service after two years of pathetic performance, poor communication and what appears a species of haughty arrogance from the company’s management.
 The latter’s weasel words to excuse its performance have added insult to injury.

-Northern Rail has been quite remarkably bad.
+Northern Rail, a cog in the German-owned company Arriva, has been quite remarkably bad.
 Just 56% of services arrived on time last year, which is a record for poor UK rail performance.
 Terrible industrial relations with its workforce have compounded the problems.